wvanbergen/vertica/README.md

 Vertica is a pure Ruby library for connecting to Vertica databases.
 You can learn more about Vertica at http://www.vertica.com.

-- Connecting, including over SSL
+- Connecting, including over SSL.
 - Executing queries, with results as streaming rows or buffered resultsets.
-- "COPY table FROM STDIN" statement to load data.
+- `COPY table FROM STDIN` statement to load data from your application.
-- Tested against Ruby 1.9 and 2.0, and Vertica version 6.0 and 6.1.
+- Confirmed to work with Ruby 1.9, 2.0, and 2.1 and with Vertica version 6.x,
+  and 7.x.
 - The library is thread-safe as of version 0.11.
 However, you can only run one statement at the time per connection, because the protocol is stateful.